 By participating in our online commenting system, you agree to abide by the following rules.
-Failure to abide by these rules can lead to having your comments removed and in extreme, repeat cases, loss of commenting privileges.
+Failure to abide by these rules can lead to having your comments not approved, removed and in extreme, repeat cases, your loss of commenting privileges.
 We reserve the right to update these rules at will.

 You may post anonymously or with a pseudonym.
 We don’t recommend this, but you may do so if you wish.
-We’re still considering this policy, but for now are going to continue to allow anonymous comments because we understand that some of our readers aren’t comfortable putting their real names out there.
-However, if you abuse this privilege to spread rumors or attack other commentors, you will have your comments removed and potentially lose your access all together.
+For now we allow anonymous comments because we understand that some of our readers aren’t comfortable using their real names.
+However, if you abuse this privilege to spread rumors or attack other commentors, you will have your comments removed and potentially lose your access altogether.

 You may disagree with others.
-We welcome debate.
-However, we ask that if you disagree with others that you do so in a civil way that is respectful.
+We welcome healthy, civil debate.
+However, we ask that if you disagree with others that you do so in a civil, informed manner that is respectful.
 You are free to share dissenting opinions or present opposing facts.
-What you may not do is insult others, or post rumors and innuendo.
+What you may not do is insult others, or post rumors, misinformation and innuendo.
+We carefully review each comment, and if it contains misinformation it will not get approved.

 You can vote other comments up or down.
 We have implemented a self-policing system where Readers are encouraged to vote up or down on other comments.
 Please participate, especially if you like someone’s comment!